Mystical Ninja Starring Goemon (Game Boy video game)

 Mystical Ninja Starring Goemon (がんばれゴエモン〜の〜, Ganbare Goemon: Kurofune Tō no Nazo) is an action-adventure video game released by Konami for the Game Boy in 1998.
 It is the thirteenth mainline installment in the Ganbare Goemon series overall.
 Featuring gameplay similar to the Super Famicom title Ganbare Goemon 3: Shishijūrokubē no Karakuri Manji Gatame, the game presents a story where Yae has been kidnapped by the Black Ship Gang.
 Its release immediately followed the Nintendo 64 game of the same name.
+The game was re-released in 2026 via the Ganbare Goemon!
+Daishūgō compilation.

 Gameplay

 Mystical Ninja Starring Goemon featured three characters—Goemon, Sasuke, and Ebisumaru—who can walk, jump, attack, and throw weapons throughout five stages of play.
 Goemon possessed average abilities and Ebisumaru could throw further, but suffered athletically, while Sasuke could jump high, but could not throw as well as the others.
 Players control one character at a time to move through each stage and defeat enemies, who attack with close-range and projectile weapons.
 If the player's character is hit by an enemy, his hit points are decreased; if all are exhausted, the character loses a life and the stage is restarted from the beginning.
 Hit points can be replenished via hearts scattered throughout the game.
 At maximum hit points, characters are capable of long-range special attacks.
 At the end of each stage is a boss enemy with higher health and stronger attacks than other foes.
 Mystical Ninja features some puzzle elements and mini games, such as fetch quests producing items needed to cross inhospitable terrain or quizzes for bonus items.
 The game's music kept with the style of other Ganbare Goemon games by employing an "oriental sound".
 It is compatible with the Super Game Boy and contains a special decorative border for play in this fashion.